avermeulen/pet-walk-survey/readme.md

 Initially all these tests should fail.

-**Note:** Put your PetWalkSurvey Factory Functions code into a different JavaScript file.
-Otherwise you will get some null pointers in the developer console even if your tests are passing.
+**Note:** Put your PetWalkSurvey Factory Functions code into a different JavaScript file than your DOM code.
+Otherwise you will get some undefined reference errors in the developer console even if your tests are passing.

 Once you are happy with the factory function - link it to your DOM code.
 Remember that DOM code should just gather and display ata.
 All data processing should happen in the Factory Function.